Skip to Main Content Skip to Footer Content

 Is It Harmful to Spray for Pests When the Event Is About to Start?

 Pest control safety must be taken into consideration to protect your guests and ensure a successful event.
 If you’re wondering how long to wait after an exterminator sprays at your venue, we recommend allowing the spray to dry for at least 30 minutes before entering the treated area.
 After that time, your guests can enjoy the space.
 Be aware that a pest control treatment will give off a smell for up to two hours after it has been applied.
-To ensure the best results for a pest-free celebration, follow the advice of your pest-control service professional.
-Pest control spraying should be applied several hours to a few days before your event.
+To ensure the best results for a buzz-free celebration, follow the advice of your pest-control service professional.
+Outdoor event pest control spraying should be applied several hours to a few days before your event.
 This will give the treatment ample time to be effective while minimizing any residual smell.

 What Should You Do Before a Spray?